Roxxers/roxbot/docs/commands.md

 #### ;custom add

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user to have the `manage_messages` permission.

 #### ;custom edit

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user to have the `manage_messages` permission.

 #### ;custom list

 #### ;custom remove

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user to have the `manage_messages` permission.